2020 Travel Guide to Koh Samui Travel Guide + Tourist Information

 Chaweng Walking Street

-The Chaweng Walking Street is one of the most colorful and exciting locations to shop.
+Chaweng Walking Street is one of the most colorful and exciting locations to shop.
 You cannot help but marvel at the array of beautiful colors on the streets.
 If you are looking for a place that fits your budget, Chaweng Walking Street is the place to go.
-You can easily haggle to your desired price for the washes, flip-flops, and souvenirs that you want.
+You can easily haggle to your desired price for the washes, flip-flops, and souvenirs you want.

 Lamai Night Plaza

-This night bazaar is a favorite spot of night lovers.
+This night bazaar is a favorite spot for night lovers.
 It offers the buyer an opportunity to purchase hand-made souvenirs and goods.
 This location also has a food center, cafe, and pub on the side where you can just take your time and enjoy the atmosphere as you shop around.